Can I practice San Shou Kuan with another style of martial arts?

 Do you enter competitions?

 Yes.
 We also organise our own internal Taolu (forms), Sanda (full contact sparring) and Qinda (semi contact, typically for juniors and veterans) tournaments which are the natural environment for people to gain valuable experience and test themselves under pressure.
-Graduates from our competitions have done well in external National and International competitions.
+Graduates from our competitions have done well winning Gold medals and title in external National and International competitions.

-Is San Shou Kuan the same as body combat / boxercise / thai bo etc.
+San Shou Kuan the same as body combat / boxercise / thai bo etc

 No. However, if this is your background you may be familiar with some of the training which has been taken from boxing and martial art clubs.
 We are an organization of genuine martial artists who incorporate pad work in training with the emphasis on real techniques and self defence skills and not just as a ‘work out variation’ to help fitness typically taught by aerobic instructors.
 Padwork, is an excellent cardio vascular (CV) exercise and even bad technique(!) is burning calories or helping you ‘blow off steam’.
 However in a practical application, to ‘strike with power not just flick with speed’, be ‘hard to read’ and not wide open to counter attack by your sparring partner (E.g. a good guard and not lifting your elbow before ‘flicking’ your punch) is very important and worth learning correctly.